-Like many marcomm professionals, I spend most of my day communicating via e-mail.
+Like many marcom professionals, I spend most of my day communicating via e-mail.
 And that’s when I’m not texting, or attending meetings.
-(I admit it: sometimes I send e-mails and texts during meetings.
+(I admit it: sometimes I send emails and texts during meetings.
 Is that so bad?
 Don’t answer that.)
-Many of my business contacts and coworkers know me primarily through e-mail; the impression I make is almost entirely via the written word.
+Many of my business contacts and coworkers know me primarily through email; the impression I make is almost entirely via the written word.
 What can I do to avoid embarrassing myself in writing?

 My dear Subject,

 I admire your desire for self-improvement.
 You are correct; it is frightfully easy to embarrass oneself in writing.
 Even I occasionally allow an error to make its way into the world—in casual exchanges only, of course.
 For example, last week in a text I dashed off on my way out the door, I inadvertently typed “1 lb. caviar” as “11 lb. caviar.”
 Typos such as this, though unfortunate, are simple missteps.
 You can be sure that Cook and I had a good laugh about it later.